ig011/ig011/README.md

 ## Hi, I'm Igor! 🙂
 ### I'm electrical engineer with master's degree focused on energy conversion and motor control systems

 I'm trying to learn as much as possible in high and mid level programming.
 Got knowledge in signal processing and high frequency modulation in converter devices (AC/DC, DC/DC, DC/AC).
-Mainly using languages such as C/C++/C#/Python.
+Mainly using languages such as C/C#/Python.

-I would like to develop myself in the field of web application development (Fullstack using Flask, Django, FastAPI and React).
+I would like to develop myself in the field of web application development (Fullstack using Flask, Django, FastAPI and React) and Machine Learning.

 ## Something more
 - 🥅 I'm currently working on IoT devices AWD (Automatic Watering Device)